BrandonTang89/PythonGradingSystem/README.md

 In the event of the student code taking longer than the allowed time to execute, a "time limit exceeded (TLE)" response is given.
 If the student's code encounters an exception, a "runtime error (RTE)" response is returned.
 Else, either a "wrong answer (WA)" or "all correct (AC)" response is given.

 ## Untrusted Code Execution Details
-To prevent execution of malicious code that could destory the host machine, this project uses docker conntainers to sandbox the execution of the student scripts.
+To prevent execution of malicious code that could destroy the host machine, this project uses docker conntainers to sandbox the execution of the student scripts.
 Whenver a student script is executed, a docker python:3 container is created which has access to the "student_code" directory via a volume mount.
 The student script is then executed within the docker container.

 Thus, the only directory that can be affected by the student code is the "student_code" directory which will be emptied upon restarting the server.